 How does one determine statistical value?
 What statistics are the most important?
-Are there other factors that influence how well a player performs that aren’t tracked like the basic basketball statistics?
-There isn’t one agreeable answer to these questions.
+Are there other factors that influence how well a player performs that aren’t tracked.There isn’t one agreeable answer to these questions.
 Instead, researchers concerned with the NBA have come up with “advanced statistics” that measure efficiency, in game production, and per minute effectiveness (Khan, 2013).
+Instead of focusing on the accumulation of points or rebounds, advanced statistics often examine the relationship between these countable stats and time on the court, which team won, how long a player holds the ball, and other similar in game situations.
 For example, the GameScore statistic is a linear combination of a player’s points, assists, rebounds, steals, blocks, turnovers, and personal fouls in a game (Page et al. 2013).
 This statistic attempts to accumulate a player’s positive contributions in a game (Points, rebounds, assists, blocks, and steals) and subtract their slip-ups (turnovers and personal fouls).
 The result is a score, typically around 8, that is interpreted as a player’s basic statistical contribution to a game.
 For reference, the highest GameScore ever record was a sixty-nine point, six assist, eighteen rebound, four steal, and one block effort by Michael Jordan against the Cleveland Cavaliers on March 28th, 1990: 64.60 (Sports Reference LLC, 2022).
 Another prevalent advanced stat is Player Efficiency Rating, PER for short.
 This, albeit harder to interpret, measures how efficient a player is.
 In essence, it is like the GameScore statistic, but it accounts for contributions on a per minute basis (Sports Reference LLC, 2022).
 One thing to notice in both GameScore and PER is that there are far more offensive statistics used to calculate the score.
 Steals and blocks are trackable, but they aren’t the end-all-be-all for measuring defensive effectiveness.
 There are other “un-statifiable” qualities about defense that matter.
 For instance, there are players that might not produce many blocks and steals but are still hard to score against.
-Defensive spacing is an important aspect to basketball (Franks et al., 2015).
+Defensive spacing is also an important aspect to basketball (Franks et al., 2015).
 Players that constantly swarm their opponent or make opposing players think twice before shooting are also great defensive players, although their blocks and steals might not be as evident (Franks et al. 2015).
 The importance of defense becomes harder to track when all we have for basic defensive stats are steals and blocks.